Key information, entry requirement and fees

 - Duration: 16 weeks

-- Entry requirement: You must be a clinician in the field of optometry
+- Entry requirement: You must be a clinician in the field of Ophthalmology or Optometry, including nurses, dispensing opticians and contact lens opticians.

 Course outline and what you will study